kristiania-pg6301-2026/pg6301-frontend-programming/exercises/EXERCISES.md

    4. `npx husky init`
    5. `npm install react react-dom`
    6. `npm pkg set scripts.dev="vite"`
-3. Go to http://localhost:5173 to see the Vite development server running.
+3. Run `npm run dev` in the terminal and go to http://localhost:5173 to see the Vite development server running.
 You will receive a 404 error as it is empty
 4. Create a file named `index.html`:
    ```html
    <html lang="en">